j-rowenmiano/rowenmiano/README.md

 ### Temporal Analysis of Heat Index Variability in Cebu City, Philippines: Insights from 2017-2023

+Assessing the heat index of Cebu City for a span of 6 years, applying exploratory data analysis and time series in **Python** to explore patterns and trends for the past couple years and predict heat index values for the following years.

 ### Exscort - Disaster Navigation App